carcuevas/gcp_course/parts/01_basic_components.md

 We can customize as we want the amount CPU and Memory we want (of course inside the limits of the machine types), we can select the type of CPU even to add a GPU and so...

-* We can select even to run a container inside the machine directly.
-*

 ## Settings